Suneeh/webshop/README.md

 - Misc
   - [x] Add linting
   - [x] Update to Ng19
+  - [x] Set locale so prices are shown correctly
   - [ ] Write Tests for the API(s)
   - [ ] Check why intellisense is not suggesting imports correctly?
   - [ ] Build a public API instead of exporting in each file?